 Welcome to Databricks¶

-This page will show you around the Databricks UI and get you started running code.
-You can copy and paste the below code cells into Databricks or you can import the Introduction to Apache Spark notebook series to get started.
+This page shows you around the Databricks UI and gets you started running code.
+You can copy and paste the code cells below into Databricks or you can import the Introduction to Apache Spark notebook series to get started.

 To get help at any time, click the question mark button at the top right-hand corner.